 You can decide to speak on the phone or meet in person with the Peer Supporter.
 This is usually a one-time event but can include an occasional follow-up or referral to additional support.
 You will also be offered a basic information and resource brochure.

-What should I expect from the one to one session?
+What should I expect from the one on one session?

 In this session, you will meet with a colleague who understands the unique challenges of a career in healthcare.
 Their job is to listen and offer support, as opposed to review the details of an event or provide counseling.
 The Peer Supporter is someone to be there as you navigate a difficult time or situation.